hatch escapes began...

 both from a technological and a narrative perspective.
 We want to move the form forward, to create experiences so entertaining, engaging, and (dare we say it?) thought-provoking, that everyone who comes to Hatch leaves believing the same thing we do—that escape rooms are freaking awesome.

-In the months and years to come, we are going to build a lot more rooms at our headquarters at 1919 3rd Avenue.
-We will also be rolling out a robust and innovative curriculum to serve businesses looking for an effective team-building experience (read more about our curriculum work here).
-[Dafna, provide link when ready.]
-We can’t wait to share our vision with all of you.
+In the months and years to come, we hope to build a lot more rooms at our headquarters at 1919 3rd Avenue.
+So come on by.
+We can’t wait to share our vision with you.